MMLangner/QUDA/README.md

 # QUDA
+QUDA Question under Discussion Annotation Tool.

-webserver annotation tool for NL texts in the context of QUD Theory and informational element classification
+QUDA is a webserver annotation tool for NL texts in the context of QUD Theory and informational element classification.

 This tool has been implemented and is being extended for the DFG funded Project "Propositional and Non-at-issue Content in Text Generation: Exploring the QUD–Perspective".